Team-1280/scouting/docs/Configuration.md

   * onePerBox - only one click per box is stored.
 * showFlip (optional) - Show the "Flip" button.
 (Default value: true)
 * showUndo (optional) - Show the "Undo" button.
 (Default value: true)
 * shape (optional) - configure the shape shown on the image at the location of a click.
-The format for this attribute is "shape size lineColor fillColor fill".<br>
+The format for this attribute is "shape size lineColor fillColor fill".
   * shape - "circle" is the only supported shape at this time
   * size - the radius of the circle in pixels (Default value: 5)
   * lineColor - color of the outline of the circle.
 (Default value: white)